Algorithmic constructions of relative train track maps and CTs: Introduction

+As Example~\ref{e:example} shows, not every \ct\ satisfies (Inheritance).
+By using an upward induction argument (see Section~\ref{s:extension}) instead of the downward induction arguments used in previous relative train track constructions, we prove that \ct s satisfying (Inheritance) can be constructed algorithmically.

-\begin{thm} Suppose that $\phi \in \Out(F_n)$ is rotationless and that $\cal C$ is a nested sequence of $\phi$-invariant free factor systems.
-Then there is an algorithm that produces a \ct\ $\fG$ that represents $\phi$ and whose filtration $\F$ realizes $\cal C$. \end{thm}
+\begin{thm} There is an algorithm whose input is a rotationless $\phi \in \Out(F_n)$ and whose output is a \ct\ $\fG$ that represents $\phi$ and satisfies (Inheritance).
+Moreover, for any nested sequence $\cal C$ of $\phi$-invariant free factor systems, one can choose $\fG$ so that each non-empty element of $\cal C$ is realized by a core filtration element. \end{thm}